vanillawc/wc-markdown/demos/assets/sample2.md

-## External Markdown containing JavaScript
+## External Markdown containing JavaScript w/ 'highlight' enabled

 This sample is loaded from `src` attribute and contains sample JavaScript.